SagarAnand03/Motion_Detection/ReadMe.md

 ### Main features

-* The program capture the motion with time & date  which  automaticly export into csv files onces the deployment closed by trigger Q   button
+* The program capture the motion where  time & date of motion automatically export into csv files onces the deployment closed by triggering/pressing  Q   button

 * where the  second program take first program  data as input & produce a HTML Graphs by using  **Bokeh**